The Man who Hides his heart away behind a mask sickens his own soul

 Sounds like a rationalization, to say, “programmed for addiction” but it’s a truth and realization.
 Sounds as if it were said by a struggling addict who hasn’t been sober long that we must quickly discount and recite, “some are sicker than others”.

-Please read on because it wasn’t until over seven years sober that I realized what formed my personality toward addiction.
+read on and watch the video below to see how programming occurs in humans.
+It wasn’t until over seven years sober that I realized what formed my personality toward addiction.
 It wasn’t until more than eleven years sober that I realized the emotional indoctrination that happens to all public school students including our parents.

 Why are addicts so inclined to blame others for their own choices?